 For those who want to take in the football, not far from the Duomo, there is a ‘Football Bar’ located just off Via Torino which can often be very busy for big matches – Roma v Napoli in 2013 drawing a sizeable crowd.

 Travel to San Siro

 Alternatively, matchgoers can take the tram to the stadium for those who fancy an overground and rather more scenic journey from the centre to the suburbs.
-Tram number 16 (which can be boarded on the corner of the Piazza Duomo) brings you to Piazzale Segesta, from where it is a 20-minute walk to the ground or again, the free shuttle bus can be caught here.
+Tram number 16 (which can be boarded on the corner of the Piazza Duomo) brings you directly to the stadium.

 At San Siro

 Before entering the stadium, ensure you have all appropriate documentation with you – i.e. match ticket and a passport or driver’s licence.